isabella232/lotus-docs/content/en/docs/developers/import-data-from-ipfs.md

 ---
 title: "Import data from IPFS"
-description: "This guide will show you how to use Lotus to directly add IPFS-hosted data to the Filecoin network."
+description: "This page will show you how to use Lotus to directly add IPFS-hosted data to the Filecoin network."
-lead: "This guide will show you how to use Lotus to directly add IPFS-hosted data to the Filecoin network."
+lead: "This page will show you how to use Lotus to directly add IPFS-hosted data to the Filecoin network."
 draft: false
 menu:
     docs: